the-teachingRSE-project/competencies/ProjectTeamStructuresNew.md

     </tr>
 </table>

 In the table above, we've looked at how different competencies can be related to and handled by researchers and RSEs working in different environments within an organisation and how the organisations themselves can contribute.
 We recognise that this is a challenging area to gain a detailed view of and that our content in the table is still a significant generalisation.
 We talk about Research Software Engineer as a single entity but as the field expands, there many roles and job titles emerging around the RSE concept, many of which fit under the wider umbrella of Research Technology Professionals (RTPs).
-The European Bioninformatics Institute (EMBL-EBI)'s BioExcel competency framework [**[BIOEXCEL-FRAMEWORK]**](https://competency.ebi.ac.uk/framework/bioexcel/3.0/carreer-profiles) provides some examples of different RSE-like computational roles.
+The European Bioinformatics Institute (EMBL-EBI)'s BioExcel competency framework [**[BIOEXCEL-FRAMEWORK]**](https://competency.ebi.ac.uk/framework/bioexcel/3.0/carreer-profiles) provides some examples of different RSE-like computational roles.